Pump organ: History

 The term melodeon came to be associated with concert saloons in Victorian-era America, named after the reed instrument.
 The word later became a general term for entertainment venues catering to men.

 Harmoniums reached the height of their popularity in the West during the late 19th and early 20th centuries.
 They were especially favoured in small churches and chapels where a pipe organ was impractical.
-In the funeral in absentia scene of Mark Twain's The Adventures of Tom Sawyer, a "melodeum" (likely a satirical conflation of melodeon and harmonium) is mentioned.
+In the funeral in absentia scene of Mark Twain's Adventures of Huckleberry Finn, Chapter XXVII, a "melodeum" (likely a satirical conflation of melodeon and harmonium) is mentioned.

 Harmoniums, generally lighter and more resilient than similarly sized pianos, were ideal for export to colonies where transport infrastructure was limited.
 Moreover, the harmonium maintained its tuning stability despite heat and humidity, unlike the piano.
 Special models impregnated with chemicals to deter woodworm and tropical pests were manufactured for export markets.

 Modern Indian harmonium with nine air stop knobs (stops 2, 4, 6, 8 are drones).

 At the peak of the instrument's popularity circa 1900, harmoniums ranged from simple models with minimal stops to elaborate ones featuring ornate cases, multiple stops, and faux pipe displays.
 Some harmoniums were built with two manuals or even pedalboards, although these larger models required either an assistant to operate the bellows or electric blowers.
-Compact, folding reed organs were also made for missionaries and travelling evangelists.
+Compact, folding reed organs were also made for missionaries and traveling evangelists.

 The invention of the electronic organ in the 1930s marked the beginning of the harmonium's decline in the West, although its popularity as a household instrument had already waned in the 1920s.
 The Hammond organ offered greater tonal versatility, reduced maintenance, and compactness, making it an attractive successor.
 Additionally, harmoniums had become increasingly complex mechanically, with intricate networks of levers and rods owing to diverse patent-driven designs.

 The Estey company was the last major North American manufacturer, ceasing production in the mid-1950s.
 A few Italian firms continued manufacturing into the 1970s.
 As harmoniums aged and spare parts became scarce, many were scrapped or modified, with electric blowers frequently retrofitted, often in an unsympathetic manner.

 Today, most Western-style harmoniums are preserved by enthusiasts, while the Indian harmonium remains widely used across South Asia.

 Modern electronic keyboards are capable of emulating the sound of the traditional pump organ.